m3db/m3/src/dbnode/persist/fs/commitlog/README.md

 The commitlog writer consists of two main components:

-1. The `commitlog` (`commit_log.go`) itself which contains all of the public APIs as well as the logic for managing concurrency, rotating files, and inspecting the status of the commitlog (via the `ActiveLogs` and `QueueLength` APIs).
+1. The `CommitLog` itself which contains all of the public APIs as well as the logic for managing concurrency, rotating files, and inspecting the status of the commitlog (via the `ActiveLogs` and `QueueLength` APIs).
-2. The `writer` (`writer.go`) which contains all of the logic for opening/closing files and writing bytes to disk.
+2. The `CommitLogWriter` which contains all of the logic for opening/closing files and writing bytes to disk.

 ### Commitlog

-At a high-level, the `commitlog` handles writes by inserting them into a queue (buffered channel) in batches and then dequeing the batches in a single-threaded manner and writing all of the individual writes for a batch into the commitlog file one at a time.
+At a high-level, the `CommitLog` handles writes by inserting them into a queue (buffered channel) in batches and then dequeing the batches in a single-threaded manner and writing all of the individual writes for a batch into the commitlog file one at a time.

 #### Synchronization